A hummus platter is such an easy thing to put together, it creates a mini mezze in a jiffy.

 Having one kind of bread is fine assuming people will use vegetables for dipping, but it is nice to give people a choice.

-Maybe pita, along with taboon, along with crispy crackers or breadsticks are also a popular option.
+Maybe pita, along with taboon, along with crispy crackers or breadsticks can also be a popular option.

 Other things that can be used to make a delightful platter is to add dried fruit, such as dates, or apricots and cranberries.

-Nuts are another welcome option when it comes to putting together your platter.
+Nuts are another welcome option when it comes to putting together your tasty platter.

 Put the platter together in a manner that you find pleasing to the eye, and don’t forget to sprinkle olive oil on the hummus.

-Place foods in piles that look abundant pushing up against each other to give the feeling of plenty.
+Place foods in piles that look ample pushing up against each other to give the feeling of plenty.

 There is nothing more pleasing when it comes to food than the feeling that there is a lot to chow down on.